Naosan/e-auth-manager/README.md

 ---

-*Built with ❤️ for the eBay developer community*
+*Built with 笶､・・for the eBay developer community*